ThomasLey/Batlights/src/API.md

 The speed code defines a string for different speeds from turtle (2s per increment) to fast (1ms). _NIE_ to use a numerical value for the speed in ms.

     /speedCode/{turtle, veryslow, slow, medium, fast, veryfast, max}

+the move endpoint can be used to turn on the batlight for a specific amount of time.
+E.g. for a move sensor which invokes this endpoint.

+    /move/{time in ms}

 ## Segmented Lights